-- Page 10-11: These pages deals with news in general.
+- Page 10-11: These pages deal with the news in general.
 There is no need to go deep into political news or issues, just have a superficial knowledge of what is happening around.

 - Business (Pages 13-14): Focus on trends, growth parameters and issues here.
 Read issues connected with Fiscal and Monetary Policy.
 If you find socio-economic issues related to women, education or health, read in-depth.

 - Sports Page and Life Page: Ignore.
-Sports news are not generally asked in UPSC CSE.
+Sports news is not generally asked in UPSC CSE.

 - Good analysis of current issues (Editorial page or Op-Ed page).